 The City is responsible for ensuring the safety and health of all Calgarians, as well as determining and implementing the rules and regulations that help to create meaningful and highly valued spaces in our city.
 The City’s Planning & Development department focuses on making certain that new developments align with the rules and regulations set out in both the Land Use Bylaw (LUB) and the Alberta Building Code.

 All land in Calgary is divided into districts, or zones.
 Each district has its own set of development rules.
 The Land Use Bylaw lists these rules, which were established in part to ensure that everyone has an opportunity to seek approval for a development project as well as express concerns about a project.
 A development permit confirms that all the rules and planning policies have been considered.
 It provides a means through which neighbours, community associations and other affected individuals and organizations can provide feedback.

-Not all projects require a development permit.
-The Land Use Bylaw lists the projects that do not require a development permit.
+Not all projects require a development permit and are listed in section 25 of The Land Use Bylaw.
 Projects not included in the list of exemptions require a development permit because they pose a change to the property or are outside the standard rules established for that district.

 To find out what rules and regulations apply, enter the property address in the information tool to determine the land use district.
 Once you have this information, refer to the Land Use Bylaw for specific information.

 What are the steps in the development permit process?